dominsights/gateway/RabbitMQService/README.txt

 ﻿Project responsible for creating the RabbitMQ infrastructure to be shared between the projects.
-It creates a service to send and consume messages from rabbitmq queues.
+It creates classes to send and consume messages from rabbitmq queues.